 \subsection{Uniform boundedness of $\delta$-semistable swamps}

 Let $X$ be a Cohen-Macaulay projective and connected curve of genus $g$.
-We will generalize the definition of $\delta$-semistability for swamps by simply substituting the ranks by the multiplicities of the coherent sheaves.
-A direct application of Theorem \ref{bound3} will allow us to prove Theorem \ref{bound10}, which in turn will imply that the families of $\delta$-semistable swamps of fixed type are uniformly bounded along the moduli space of stable curves of genus $g$, $\overline{\textrm{M}}_{g}$.
+We define $\delta$-semistability for swamps by simply substituting the ranks by the multiplicities of the coherent sheaves \cite{AMC}.
+A direct application of Theorem \ref{bound3} will allow us to prove Theorem \ref{bound10} which, in turn, will imply that the families of $\delta$-semistable swamps of fixed type are uniformly bounded along with the moduli space of stable curves of genus $g$.

 \begin{definition} Let $a,b\in\mathbb{N}$ and $\mathscr{D}$ an invertible sheaf.
-A swamp over $X$ of type $(a,b,\D)$ is a pair $(\F,\phi)$ where $\F$ is a coherent $\Ox$-module and $\phi$ is a non-zero morphism of $\Ox$-modules, $\phi\colon (\F^{\otimes a})^{\oplus b}\rightarrow \mathscr{D}$. \end{definition}
+A swamp over $X$ of type $(a,b, \mathscr{D})$ is a pair $( \mathscr{F},\phi)$ where $ \mathscr{F}$ is a coherent $\mathscr{O}_{X}$-module and $\phi$ is a non-zero morphism of $\Ox$-modules, $\phi\colon ( \mathscr{F}^{\otimes a})^{\oplus b}\rightarrow \mathscr{D}$. \end{definition}